-These are cool and unique jammers that were first announced at SEMA and will be available soon.
-They’re wireless jammers that don’t require you to drill through your firewall, a nice benefit if you’re leasing your car, you want a simpler and less expensive install, or you want to save some money and potentially install the laser jammers yourself.
+The Escort ZW5’s are wireless versions of the ZR5 that don’t require you to drill through your firewall, a nice benefit if you’re leasing your car, you want a simpler and less expensive install, or you want to save some money and potentially install the laser jammers yourself.

 The ZW’s are based on the ZR5’s and offer the same performance and price point, but the big selling point is that they’re now wireless so those of you who don’t want to drill through your firewall or install control pads and displays in your cabin now have a good option.

 They’re designed to integrate with and be controlled by the new Escort Max 360c windshield mount radar detector.
 When you get shot with laser, your radar detector goes off and you hit the mute button on your Max 360c to kill your jammers.
 Using the ZW5 and Max 360c means that your installation is much simpler than a traditional laser jammer and remote mount radar detector install, but you still get a fully integrated install.